All flight path maps/Manila to Singapore

 Tropical cloud is common over the South China Sea to the right; Palawan and the Sulu Sea often have clearer conditions at altitude.

-What is the best side of plane for Manila to Singapore?
+What is the best side for Manila to Singapore?